-uncontrolled, perhaps to scuttle it.
+Since writing sums up all the preceding work, it cannot be left uncontrolled, perhaps to scuttle it.
 Rather, writing must capture it.
 It must put into relief the conceptual work and its integration into a theoretical explanation.
 So very often in qualitative research, the theory is left implicit in the write-up as the analyst gets caught up in the richness of the data.

-Below we shall discuss the logic of construction, of shape and of conceptual style of a monograph and a chapter.
+Below we shall discuss the logic of construction of shape of and conceptual style of a monograph and a chapter.
 Then we discuss the reworking of initial drafts, in order to sharpen the shape and style.
 We briefly indicate our view of uses of the literature, and close with recommendations for the analyst's theoretical pacing.

-It must be underlined that the write-up of sorts is a theory of a core variable which freezes the on-going for the moment.
+It must be underlined that the write-up of sorts is a theory of a core variable which freezes the ongoing for the moment.
 It is unfortunate, perhaps, that writing has this "slice of reality" character.
 We have covered this problem as best as possible by using concepts and processes that have duration and are independent of time and place.
 We also construct a theory that is readily modifiable.
-The analyst should underscore these points in his writing, because his writing probably will be read mainly as a fixed conceptual description, not explanation, by most readers.
+The analyst should underscore these points in his writing because his writing probably will read mainly as a fixed conceptual description, not an explanation, by most readers.
 We are in essence stuck with this paradox.